HfMT-ZM4/qn-client-server/readme.md

 Note that the space needs to be escaped.

 ## Local Auto-discovery
 This is experimental functionality.
-If indented to be used the following configuration is needed: max.jvm.option -Djava.net.preferIPv4Stack=true
+If intented to be used the following configuration is needed: max.jvm.option -Djava.net.preferIPv4Stack=true

 ## Overriding Version